Heart Failure Treatment

 Keep a list of your medications and bring them with you to each doctor visit.
 Don’t stop taking your medications without discussing it with your doctor.
 Even if you have no symptoms, your medications help your heart pump more effectively.

 How Can I Prevent Further Damage?

 Your Heart Failure To-Do List

 Eat a healthy diet.
 Limit your sodium to less than 1,500 milligrams each day.
 Eat foods high in fiber and potassium.
 Limit foods high in saturated fat, cholesterol, and sugar.
 If you need to drop some weight, limit how many calories you take in.

 regularly.
 A regular exercise program, prescribed by your doctor, will improve symptoms and strength and make you feel better.
 It may also slow your heart failure.

 Don't overdo it.
 Plan your activities and include rest periods during the day.

 Prevent respiratory infections.
 Ask your doctor about flu and pneumonia vaccines.

 Take your medications as prescribed.
-Do not stop taking them without first contacting your doctor.
+Do not stop taking them without first asking your doctor.

-Get emotional or psychological support if needed.
-Heart failure can be difficult for your whole family.
+Get emotional or psychological support, if needed.
+Heart failure can be hard on your whole family.
 If you have questions, ask your doctor or nurse.
 If you need emotional support, social workers, psychologists, clergy, and heart failure support groups are a phone call away.
 Ask your doctor or nurse to point you in the right direction.